 Plan, plan, plan, research, research, research.
 This is fundamental to having a great time and having a healthy wallet.
 If you don't know what you're getting yourself in for, then you're asking for budgeting troubles.
 A lot of people book the tickets and try to go for the cheapest options upon arrival.
 However, what if your cheapest option isn't available?
 Research the 'best bang for your buck' deals and get ahead of the game.
 Time and money saved!

 Divvy the money by days and by the essentials.
-Divvy it up into the each day, and divide your budget across set expenses such as food, accommodation costs, and activities, with a small 'others' budget on the side.
-This will make your budget clear, will make you stick to it, and the 'others' budget will be your backup for any unexpected extra costs!
+Set yourself a budget for each day of your trip, across set expenses such as food, accommodation costs, and activities, with a small 'fun spending' budget on the side.
+This will make your budget clear, will make you stick to it, and the 'others' budget will be your backup for any unexpected extra costs or an extra fun activity!
 Does this make sense?
 So when you've done your research, divvy as so... or am I just being nerdy?

 Yes, I do have suggestions and no, I'm not some boring accountant writing a blog for the first time.
 You can cover the three essentials (food, accommodation and activities) quite easily in this land of milk and honey.
 Just stay clear of milk and honey as they're quite expensive here, weird huh?
 Seeing as how many cows and bees roam around the place.
 I'm going to leave accommodation out of this one, for obvious reasons, because quite frankly, our place is simply the best place to stay for those seeking bang for buck.
-JUCY Snooze is clean, comfy, friendly and we provide the essential amenities at both (but soon to be 3!) locations in Aotearoa.
-We believe in a snooze less ordinary!
+JUCY Snooze is clean, comfy, friendly and we provide the essential amenities in Auckland, Christchurch and Queenstown!

-Pak n' save: they're the cheapest kids on the block when it comes to your groceries!
+Pak n' Save are the cheapest kids on the block when it comes to your groceries!
 They don't have as many locations as their rival supermarket Countdown, however if you're on a roadie then make sure you stock up there before you hit your next destination.
 They have some real steals and you'll feel like you just robbed them.
 Want some inspiration on cheap hostel meals?
-Check out our 5 easy meals to cook in a hostel kitchen blog or head over to our Cooking in Campers series for easy meals on the road.
+Check out our 5 Easy Meals To Cook In A Hostel Kitchen blog, or head over to our Cooking in Campers series for easy meals on the road.

 I think that covers the bare essentials.
 See folks, NZ doesn't have to be expensive, if you don't want it to be.
-Be smart with your money and maybe then you can stretch it further with a longer stay or something more luxurious.
+Be smart with your money and maybe then you can stretch it further with a longer stay or treating yourself to something more luxurious.
 Happy spending/saving!